 Mexico adopted the 2030 Agenda for Sustainable Development and committed to address the challenge to end poverty, protect the planet and guarantee that all people enjoy peace and prosperity.
 In this regard, the UNDP Country Director highlighted that, among the 17 Sustainable Development Goals (SDG), numbers 14 'Life under the sea' and 15 'Life on Earth', play a particularly important role in the agenda because they stand to the natural capital base upon which our existence and well-being depend.

-The achievement of the SDG requires the collaboration of governments, the private sector, and society to ensure compliance.
+The achievement of the SDGs requires the collaboration of governments, the private sector, and society to ensure compliance.
 In this sense, BIOFIN seeks to strengthen the links and cooperation between the social, economic, financial and business dimensions; working with a wide diversity of actors and partners.

-During his intervention, Mr. Figueroa stressed the importance of having a robust and reliable information system that links the conservation of biodiversity with indicators of social and economic development for decision-making.
+During his speech, Mr. Figueroa stressed the importance of having a robust and reliable information system that links the conservation of biodiversity with indicators of social and economic development for decision-making.
 This will contribute to design, develop and evaluate public policies from a holistic perspective.
 He highlighted the close collaboration and coordination between INEGI's work on environmental accounts and the work developed by BIOFIN Mexico throughout these past years.